-Wild Life Ranch is the result of a dream built from our collective experiences visiting, living in, and studying intentional community.
+Wild Life Ranch is the result of a dream built from our collective experiences gained from visiting, living in, and studying intentional communities.
 Many of us felt that our current living situations made us more isolated and disconnected from the world.
 We discovered that in our day to day lives we want to feel more in touch with others, have more of a sense that we belong, be at ease in our surroundings and with people we love and care about.
-So we set out on a journey to discover how to create that for us.
+So we set out on a journey to discover how to make our dream a reality.

-As we kept dreaming our dream and almost by accident, Mo stumbled upon a property that suits this vision perfectly.
+Almost by accident, Mo stumbled upon a property that suits this vision perfectly.
 Located in Arvada, Colorado, he began working with the local county to understand their requirements of building a multi residence community.
-And as of of early 2026 we formed our founding members group and made big steps forward to pursue a 10-residence village on this 13-acre property.
+And as of of early 2026 we formed our founding members group and made big steps forward to pursue a ten-residence village on this 13-acre property.

-If you’d like to meet us and discuss joining our group, check out our Events page for upcoming gatherings!
+If you’d like to meet us and learn more about committing to our shared vision of community through connection, check out our Events page for upcoming gatherings!

 Living closely amongst other people means tension will arise.
 Tension isn’t always a negative, but it can quickly become so if not recognized.
 We do not want grievances to fester.
 We anticipate opening community meetings by sharing what has been going on in each of our emotional lives.
 The wonderful, as well as the irksome!
 For what may be irksome today could grow into something damaging in the future if not addressed.
 Each community member bears the responsibility to clearly and respectfully express their needs and concerns, so that we can all live harmoniously with common boundaries and expectations.